refractionPOINT/lce_doc/docs/outputs.md

     where you replace the "<<USER_ARN>>" with the ARN name of the user you created and the "<<BUCKET_NAME>>" with the name of the bucket you just created.
 1. Click "Save".
+1. Click the "Permissions" tab for your bucket.
+1. Select CORS Configuration
+1. In the editor, enter the configuration you find below, this allows the Digger to access the data through the browser.
 1. Back in limacharlie.io, in your organization view, create a new Output.
 1. Give it a name, select the "s3" module and select the stream you would like to send.
 1. Enter the bucket name, key_id and secret_key you noted down from AWS.